awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.mysql80-upgrade-procedure.md

 + Review your Aurora MySQL version 2 database schema and object definitions for the usage of new reserved keywords introduced in MySQL 8\.0 Community Edition\.
 Do so before you upgrade\.
 For more information, see [MySQL 8\.0 New Keywords and Reserved Words](https://dev.mysql.com/doc/mysqld-version-reference/en/keywords-8-0.html#keywords-new-in-8-0) in the MySQL documentation\.

  You can also find more MySQL\-specific upgrade considerations and tips in [Changes in MySQL 8\.0](https://dev.mysql.com/doc/refman/8.0/en/upgrading-from-previous-series.html) in the *MySQL Reference Manual*\.
 For example, you can use the command `mysqlcheck --check-upgrade` to analyze your existing Aurora MySQL databases and identify potential upgrade issues\.

-To upgrade from Aurora MySQL version 1, you use a two\-step process\.
-First upgrade to Aurora MySQL version 2, then upgrade to Aurora MySQL version 3\.
-For the upgrade procedure from Aurora MySQL version 1 or 2, see [Upgrading to Aurora MySQL version 3](#AuroraMySQL.mysql80-upgrade-procedure)\.
-You can use either the in\-place upgrade or snapshot restore method\.

 **Note**
 We recommend using larger DB instance classes when upgrading to Aurora MySQL version 3 using the in\-place upgrade or snapshot restore technique\.
 Examples are db\.r5\.24xlarge and db\.r6g\.16xlarge\.
 This helps the upgrade process to complete faster by using the majority of available CPU capacity on the DB instance\.
 You can change to the DB instance class that you want after the major version upgrade is complete\.